 Box h-Other EIN used this year.
-If you have used an EIN (including a prior owner's EIN) on Form 941, 941-SS, Form 943, Form 944, or Form CT-1 submitted for 2012 that is different from the EIN reported on Form W-3 in box e, enter the other EIN used.
+If you have used an EIN (including a prior owner's EIN) on Forms 941, 941-SS, 943, 944, or CT-1 submitted for 2014 that is different from the EIN reported on Form W-3 in box e, enter the other EIN used.
 Agents generally report the employer's EIN in box h.
-See Agent reporting on page 6.
+See Agent reporting.

-Contact person, telephone number, fax number, and email address.
+Employer's contact person, Employer's telephone number, Employer's fax number, and Employer's email address.
 Include this information for use by the SSA if any questions arise during processing.